crandas.crlearn

 self

-Get the fitted parameters (i.e. intercept_ and coef_ combined in 1 table named beta).
+Get the fitted parameters (i.e. intercept and feature coeficients) as a table

 predict(X, **query_args)